cnabio/cnab-spec/100-CNAB.md

 The current distributed computing landscape involves a combination of executable units and supporting API-based services.
 Executable units include Virtual Machines (VMs), Containers (e.g. Docker and OCI) and Functions-as-a-Service (FaaS), as well as higher-level PaaS services.
 Along with these executable units, many managed cloud services (from load balancers to databases) are provisioned and interconnected via REST (and similar network-accessible) APIs.
 Our goal is to provide a packaging format that can enable application providers and developers with a way of installing a multi-component application into a distributed computing environment, supporting all of the above types.

 A bundle is comprised of bundle definition and at least one _invocation image_.
 The invocation image's job is to install zero or more components into the host environment.
-Such components may include (but are not limited to) containers, functions, VMs, IaaS and PaaS layers, and service frameworks.
+Such components MAY include (but are not limited to) containers, functions, VMs, IaaS and PaaS layers, and service frameworks.

 The invocation image contains a standardized filesystem layout where metadata and installation data is stored in predictable places.
 A _run tool_ is a the executable entry point into a CNAB bundle.
 Parameterization and credentialing allow injection of configuration data into the main image.
 The invocation image is described in detail in [102-invocation-image.md](the invocation image definition).